Light-Keeper/react-singleton-hook/README.md

 */
 ```

-### Pass callback that calculates initial state instead of a state itself
+### Initial state callback

-** From version 3.0 **
+As of version 3.0, `singletonHook` accepts a callback that calculates initial state instead of predefined initial state.

-Just like `useState`, `singletonHook` might accept a callback that calculates initial state instead of predefined initial state.
+This callback is called once and only when the value is required.
-This callack is called once and only when the value is required.
+You can use it to calculate expensive initial values or
-You can use it for expensive-to-calculate initial values or to avoid an extra render (and a state flickering)
+avoid an extra render (and a state flickering)
 when initial state changes before any component consumes the hook:

  #### example: subscribe components to pre-existing get/set data module